 3rd Grade Language Arts: In 3rd grade, our students make the transition from learning to read to reading to learn.
-It is a big year!
-Our 3rd graders learn what it takes to be a good reader through reading workshops and one on one conferencing.
-Through reading workshops, students learn what to do when they don’t understand a word or a passage.
+They learn what it takes to be a good reader through reading workshops and one on one conferencing.
 Students discuss books in small groups and ask questions about what they are reading.
 Students use interactive notebooks and graphs to organize their thoughts about the books they read.
-Through conferencing and workshops, students are introduced to many literary genres and a variety of print forms.
+Students are introduced to many literary genres and a variety of print forms.
 They learn organizational methods that help them prepare for more complex writing assignments and learn to write persuasive, fiction, and informational writing pieces.